 - Organisations that have an accreditation within the meaning of the Care Institutions (Accreditation) Act (WTZi) belong to the domain.
 These organisations do not have to submit any additional proof. - Organisations which are included in the Pharmacies Register within the framework of the Medicines Act belong to the domain.
 These organisations do not have to submit any additional proof.
 If the organisation is not included in the aforementioned registers, the organisation must submit proof.
-This proof can be submitted in the form of: - A copy of a document of establishment or notarial deed: On the basis of its objective as described in the document of establishment or the notarial deed, the organisation can demonstrate that it belongs to the aforementioned domain. - A copy of a licence or decision: On the basis of a granted licence or decision in favour, the organisation can demonstrate that it belongs to the aforementioned domain. - Individual declaration: A partnership of care providers [zorgverleners] without legal personality can be registered in the UZI register on the basis of a personal statement signed by all parties involved.
-This personal statement must provide evidence of a care provider within the meaning of the Healthcare Quality, Complaints and
+This proof can be submitted in the form of: - A copy of a document of establishment or notarial deed: On the basis of its objective as described in the document of establishment or the notarial deed, the organisation can demonstrate that it belongs to the aforementioned domain. - A copy of a licence or decision: On the basis of a granted licence or decision in favour, the organisation can demonstrate that it belongs to the aforementioned domain. - Individual declaration: A partnership of care providers [zorgverleners] without legal personality can be registered in the UZI register on the basis of a personal statement signed be registered in the UZI register on the basis of a personal statement signed by all parties involved.
+This personal statement must provide evidence of a care provider within the meaning of the Healthcare Quality, Complaints and Disputes Act.